Memory Management

 Advantage: No external fragmentation.
 The compiler need have no knowledge that what it treats as, say, a 32-bit address, is treated as a page table offset and a page offset.
 Does not change this code.

 Disadvantage: Size of page tables.
-Internal fragmentation
+INTERNAL fragmentation

 HW support (TLB, etc) To avoid two memory refs (remember, relative to CPU speeds, accesses to memory are slow), have small associative memory (also called associative registers and translation look-aside buffers).